Divorce

 If you’re like many people who are splitting up in Stockton, you’re wondering, Is child support mandatory in divorce?

-The main thing to understand is that the state of California says that both parents are responsible to contributing to their kids’ support and well-being.
+The main thing to understand is that the state of California says both parents must contribute to their kids’ support.
+They must also contribute to their well-being.
 When it comes to child support, here’s how it works.

 Is Child Support Mandatory in Divorce?